 Sewing for my daughter was so much fun when she was little.
 I'd mix colors and patterns, add on some appliques and she'd have a one-of-a-kind dress or shirt she was proud to wear.
 "My mama made it!" was a good thing.

 But now she's 13 and things are.... different.

 Mostly she just wants clothes from the mall, just like all the other kids her age.
+Either that, or clothes she has bought online, now that it's the new way to shop.
+There are so many online shops out there nowadays, such as Umgee Clothing and many more, and even I am guilty of using them.
 But every now and then I get a request for a mama made garment.
 I made a bathing suit for her last summer, and then this fall I made the dress she wore to the Holly Ball.

 What I've learned from the few projects she allows me to make for her is that sewing for teens is very different than sewing for little girls.
 It's taken some hits and misses, some successes and some sewing fails, but now I think I've got a handle on sewing for teen girls.

 So if you're moving in to the realm of teenhood in your house, here are my best tips for sewing for a teen girl:

 Take measurements and take them often.
 Just because you got your teen's measurements last month doesn't mean they're still accurate.
 Their bodies change quickly, especially the younger teens, so before you start make sure you're working with an accurate set of measurements.

 Minimize fitting sessions.
 Obviously you'll need at least one fitting session while sewing the garment, but keep them as brief and painless as possible.
 My daughter HATES a fitting session.
 It makes her feel awkward to wear a half-finished garment that may or may not fit.
 I've learned to be efficient during a quick fitting session.
 Also make sure any language about fit is 100% body positive.